FKistic/Come-To-Succes-Prayer-reminder/README.md

 3. Added closeable timer with gui
 4. added Non-closeable Timer with gui
 5. added another mode Extream mode and edited Hard mode
-6. Now Hard mode will give you full screnn notification and its a bit difficult to close or force close the program
+6. Now Hard mode will give you full screen notification and its a bit difficult to close or force close the program
+7. Now inshallah you cant close the Timer in Hard mode even using Task mangager.

 Different modes in this programs are: